toniagonzalez/react-gallery/README.md

 Hello there,
 I created this gallery app with [Create React App](https://github.com/facebook/create-react-app).

+In order to run this gallery program you will need to:

+-Run npm install
-In order to run this gallery program you will need to obtain a Flickr API key and create a config.js file to save and use your key.
-Create the config.js file in the src folder and save and export the key as `apiKey`.
-And lastly run npm start/yarn start to view the gallery!
+-Obtain a Flickr API key and add it to the `mock-config.js` file in the /src folder and uncomment the code.
+-Rename the `mock-config` file and save it as `config.js` in order to use your key.
+-And lastly run npm start/yarn start to view the gallery!

 ### `npm start`